 And, don’t forget, you’ll now get to discover this person with whom you’ve shared a long term attraction, and to learn him as his authentic self!

 Granted, you will be doing a lot of explaining.
 Even well-intentioned people will ask completely personal and inappropriate questions.
 You will need to be visible and vocal in entirely new ways.
-Dating a transman will stretch you, challenge you to examine how you feel about the rainbow of diversity that encompasses being different sexually and socially.
+Dating a transman will stretch you, challenge you to examine how you feel about the rainbow of diversity that encompasses being different sexually and socially, check out the Best trans sites to make connections and find all the right answers !

 As your sense of sexandgender adjusts, you may need to adapt your language.
 “Queer” may fit better now than “lesbian.”
 There’s not one right answer, nor hurry to choose personally-appropriate labels.
 You can get yourself tee shirts that proudly proclaim you “Lesbian with an asterisk,” “Passing for straight,” or “Queer Femme,” and wear them while on your new man’s arm as well as when you are solo.
 Watch the world react, and monitor your own responses.
 A little discomfort is the price for challenging conven““`tion.